llvm/llvm-project/llvm/docs/Telemetry.rst

   We only provide the abstract API here.
 Any tool that wants telemetry will implement one.

-  The rationale for this is that, all the tools in llvm are very different in what they care about (what/where/when to instrument data).
+  The rationale for this is that, all the tools in LLVM are very different in what they care about (what/where/when to instrument data).
 Hence, it might not be practical to have a single implementation.
   However, in the future, if we see enough common pattern, we can extract them